 - Suggest timers with contextual notes

-suggest_timer_duration(ingredient, weight, temp, past_outcomes)
+suggest_timer_duration(ingredient, weight, temp, past_outcomes)log_cooking_outcome(task, result, feedback)

 Duration as a Core Abstraction

-into its own module:
+Reasons to isolateduration/ into its own module:

 Modularity